 2nd floor, Anniston-Calhoun County Public Library (Corner of Wilmer & 10th Street, Anniston, AL)

 Monthly meetings take place at 1:00 PM on the first Saturday of each month (except for May, June, July and August) unless that Saturday falls in a Holiday weekend.
+(Holiday weekend is defined as any weekend in which a holiday falls on Friday, Saturday, Sunday or Monday of the regular meeting day).
+Meetings are also subject to change if the library will be closed for any reason.
 Please pay careful attention to the dates shown below for those months.
 Since the meeting space occasionally has to be changed from the Ayers Room to the Anniston Room, be sure to check in at the sign-up table outside the Alabama Room.
 If the table isn't set up, either you're way too early or it's the wrong day!

 * * * * *

 January 9, 2016: Annette Smith, long-time member of both AlaBenton and the DAR organization, will speak on the subject of Revolutionary War Ancestors.

 Pete Morgan will present a program on the Jones Family of Anniston, Alabama and Georgia.
 Here's your chance to catch up with the Joneses!
 (Library closed Feb.
 6 & 7, so Feb. meeting will be on 2nd Saturday)